Periyar For An Eco-Friendly Holiday

 The gun slung on our guide’s shoulder did not seem so menacing, after all, and he oozed courage.
 The jungle’s law of survival of the fittest and eat or be eaten did not seem to faze him.
 By the end of the trek, he had become our hero.

-- Apart from boat safaris in the reserve, there are opportunities to patrol the jungle along with armed forest guides at night; embark on longer Tiger Trail programmes; cruise the lake in a bamboo raft and gaze at the denizens of the forest as they strut past.
+- Apart from boat safaris in the reserve, there are opportunities to patrol the jungle along with armed forest guides at night; embark on longer Tiger Trail programs; cruise the lake in a bamboo raft and gaze at the denizens of the forest as they strut past.

 - Bullock cart rides in the farmlands of a valley behind the Periyar Tiger Reserve give an insight into rural life.